Couples on the Brink

 Discernment counseling is not advised:

 when one spouse has made a final decision to divorce and wants counseling to encourage the other spouse accept that decision

 whenever there is a danger of domestic violence

 if there is an Order of Protection from the court

 if one spouse is coercing the other to participate in any way.

-At NCCT we have several clinicians who have been trained by Dr. William Doherty and approved to conduct his work by the Couples on the Brink Project, the group that originated this groundbreaking approach.
-Contact Us for more information about this approach.
+At NCCT we have several clinicians who have been trained in Discernment Counseling and approved to conduct this work by the Couples on the Brink Project, the group that originated this groundbreaking approach.
+Contact us for more information about this approach.